 Are Bisphenol A (BPA) Plastic Products Safe? – Bisphenol A (BPA) is a chemical used to make plastics.
 It is frequently used in sports equipment, water bottles, medical devices, as a coating or lining in food and beverage cans, and in credit card receipts.
 It leaches out of plastic into liquids and foods, and the Centers for Disease Control and Prevention found measurable amounts of BPA in the bodies of 93% of the U.S. population studied.
 While early concerns about BPA’s health effects were based primarily on animal studies and research on cells, there is increasing evidence from studies in humans that BPA can cause serious harm, such as increased risk of heart disease, diabetes, obesity, and sexual dysfunction.

 ABC News covers link between rare cancer and breast implants – 2011 CPTF President Dr. Diana Zuckerman advises women with breast implants not to get too worried about the connection between breast implants and a rare form of lymphoma, but to see their doctors if they have any concern in this ABC news story.

-Do chemicals in our environment cause weight gain? – Today’s obesity epidemic is also an epidemic of the health problems resulting from excess weight, such as diabetes, heart disease, some types of cancer, and early onset of puberty.
+Do chemicals in our environment cause weight gain?
+And cancer? – Today’s obesity epidemic is also an epidemic of the health problems resulting from excess weight, such as diabetes, heart disease, some types of cancer, and early onset of puberty.